-Table 4-1 Evaluation of Adverse Effects in the absence of mitigation from NR2040.
+Table 4-1 Evaluation of Adverse Effects in the absence of mitigation from NR2040. ----------- ---

 Source of Adverse Effects Description Does NR2040 have the potential to adversely affect the integrity of a European site?
 Tll's vision is for the National Roads network to be "An evolving sustainable transport system focused on: safety; innovation; accessibility; mobility of people, goods, and services" This is a general statement which contains TII's vision for the National Roads network.
 It can therefore be concluded that this vision will not lead to adverse effects on any European site.
 Key Objectives: Safe and efficient transport network for people and goods This is a high-level and general Objective.
 It can therefore be concluded that this key objective will not lead to adverse effects on any European site.
 Environmentally, socially, and economically sustainable This is a high-level and general Objective.
 It can therefore be concluded that this key objective will not lead to adverse effects on any European site.
 Tailored for different customers in different places This is a high-level and general Objective.
 It can therefore be concluded that this key objective will not lead to adverse effects on any European site.
 Managed and improved as a key public asset This is a high-level and general Objective.
 It can therefore be concluded that this key objective will not lead to adverse effects on any European site.
-NR2040 Investment Priorities: Decarbonisation Decarbonisation encompasses three investment portfolio themes: • Integrated Mobility TII will contribute to integrated mobility by investing in measures such as Park and Ride, Park and Share and bus prioritisation, where appropriate along National Roads.
-Improving connections to major public transport hubs, e.g., active travel infrastructure within the commuting locus of rail stations, could also form part of this portfolio of investment.
-Plans and projects which will be developed to provide for integrated mobility, electric vehicle charging, and active travel have the potential to adversely affect European sites.
+NR2040 Investment Prior ities: Decarbonisation Decarbonisation encompasses three investment portfolio themes: Integrated Mobility TII will contribute to integrated mobility by investing in measures such as Park and Ride, Park and Share and bus prioritisation, where appropriate along National Roads.
+Improving connections to major public transport hubs, e.g., active travel infrastructure within proximity of rail stations, could also form part of this portfolio of investment.
+TII will ensure that the potential for induced travel demand will be estimated for all major projects such that the need Plans and projects which will be developed to provide for integrated mobility, electric vehicle charging, and active travel have the potential to adversely affect European sites.
 For example, cycle routes and greenways located in or near European sites have the potential to adversely affect European sites through impacts such as habitat loss and disturbance.
 Therefore, adverse effects on the integrity of European sites cannot be excluded and mitigation is required.